Caller ID: Operation

 In the United States and Canada, caller ID information is sent to the called party by the telephone switch as an analog data stream (similar to data passed between two modems), using Bell 202 modulation between the first and second rings, while the telephone unit is still on hook.
 If the telephone call is answered too quickly after the first ring, caller ID information may not be transmitted to the recipient.
 Also, in the United States and Canada a caller may block the display of the number they are calling from by dialling *67 before dialling the phone number.
-This will not work when dialling an "800" number, where the receiver of the call pays for the call or when 911 emergency calls are made.
+This will not work when dialling a toll-free number, where the receiver of the call pays for the call, or when 911 emergency calls are made.
+Dialling this code does not stop your number from being sent to the terminating central office, only from being displayed.
+The number can still be "collected" in the case of harassing phone calls.

 There are two types of caller ID: number-only and name+number.
 Number-only caller ID is called Single Data Message Format (SDMF), which provides the caller's telephone number, the date and time of the call.
 Name+number caller ID is called Multiple Data Message Format (MDMF), which in addition to the information provided by SDMF format, can also provide the directory listed name for the particular number.
 Caller ID readers which are compatible with MDMF can also read the simpler SDMF format, but an SDMF caller ID reader will not recognize an MDMF data stream, and will act as if there is no caller ID information present, e.g. as if the line is not equipped for caller ID.